GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A finely crafted sword made by a now nearly forgotten elf master, this blade was thought of as a bane of evil.
 *Gains a 1d8 bonus to attacks against creatures of undeath*.

+**Thunder Fang** (*unique*)
+$6,000 , .33 lb.
+Thrown Blade
+The finest crafted throwing knife you have seen in your life.
+While stuck in a foe, the wielder may use their reaction *to call a bolt of lightning just like the spell Call Lightning*.
+If the user has Warrior Mastery with thrown blades, they always treat their attacks as being in optimal range.

 **Torch Of Dulzorn**
 $1,000 , 4 lb.